clojurewerkz/spyglass/README.md

 ## Artifacts

-Spyglass artifacts are released to Clojars.
-Spyglass relies on a recent SpyMemcached release so you may need to add [SpyMemcached repository](https://code.google.com/p/spymemcached/wiki/Maven) first:
+### Artifact Repositories

-### Dependencies
+Spyglass artifacts are [released to Clojars](https://clojars.org/clojurewerkz/spyglass).
+Spyglass relies on a recent SpyMemcached release so you may need to add [SpyMemcached repository](https://code.google.com/p/spymemcached/wiki/Maven) first.

 With Leiningen: